 There are loads to discover about the Château de Chantilly, from its unusual shape and tumultuous history to the engineering feats required to make the gardens so stunning.

-Thankfully, the Château de Chantilly offers a free audio guide experience so you can learn all about the history of the palace.
+Thankfully, the Château de Chantilly offers a free audio guide experience so you can learn about the palace’s history.
 Be sure to explore some of the highlights, such as the Duke d’Aumale’s Library, the Picture Gallery, and the Grand Écuries stables.